getmoto/moto/docs/docs/contributing/development_tips/urls.rst

 Determining which URLs to intercept
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order for Moto to know which requests to intercept, Moto needs to know which URLs to intercept.
-| But how do we know which URL's should be intercepted?
+In order for Moto to know which requests to intercept, Moto needs to know which URLs to intercept. :raw-html:`<br />` But how do we know which URL's should be intercepted?
 There are a few ways of doing it:

  - For an existing service, copy/paste the url-path for an existing feature and cross your fingers and toes
  - Use the service model that is used by botocore: https://github.com/boto/botocore/tree/develop/botocore/data